itracksy/itracksy-web/README.md

-# BuddyBeep Content
+# iTracksy Content

-This is the README file for the BuddyBeep Content project.
+This is the README file for the iTracksy Content project.

 ## Introduction

-BuddyBeep Content is a template for creating a Next.js blog using the Velite theme.
+iTracksy Content is a template for creating a Next.js blog using the Velite theme.
 It provides a clean and minimalistic design, perfect for showcasing your content.

 ## Features